I'm Rachael

 When babies seem to be “fighting” that instinct to sleep, it’s almost always a sign of something else happening to them.
 Whatever’s going on is causing them to feel like it’s not safe to fall asleep.
 It’s up to us to get curious about what’s behind that crying.
 It may take a few tries to figure out what your baby is trying to tell you — that’s totally normal!

 You might start with getting curious about the situations/ timings in which your baby fights sleep.
 Will they happily drift off in your arms or on the go, but “fight” when you try and bring them to the nursery or transfer them to the crib?
 Do they only “fight” sleep at bedtime after a long, stimulating day?
-Taking note of these patterns can help you decipher just what your baby is actually fighting.
+Taking note of these patterns can help you decipher just what your baby is actually fighting, and allow you to adjust accordingly.

 Just like there’s no one magic sleep solution that works for every baby, there’s no singular sign of “fighting” sleep.
 It really can vary from baby to baby.